- The threat

 Survey and intervention guidance

-Among the key laws and regulations applying to OPM is an amendment to the Plant Health (Forestry) Order 2005 (S12008/644) as it applies to England and Scotland, as follows:
+Among the key laws and regulations applying to OPM are amendments to the Plant Health (Forestry) Order 2005 (S12008/644) as it applies to England and Scotland, as follows:

-The Plant Health (England) (Amendment) Order 2013, which came into force on 17 January 2013, requires that pending landings of oak plants in England must be pre-notified to the plant health authorities.
-Our Plant Health Service can provide full details of the regulations.
+Notification of imports: The Plant Health (England) (Amendment) Order 2013, requires that pending landings of oak plants in England must be pre-notified to the plant health authorities.
+This Order also covered Platanus (Plane), Castanea (Sweet chestnut) and Fraxinus (Ash).
+More details

-We may serve statutory Plant Health Notices on the owners of infested trees discovered in surveys, requiring them to remove the infestations.
-Issuing these notices is routine procedure which helps us with monitoring and management of the pest, and does not mean that owners are in any trouble.
+Plant Health Notices: We may serve statutory Plant Health Notices on the owners of infested trees discovered in surveys, requiring them to remove the infestations.
+This is routine procedure which helps us with monitoring and management of the pest, and does not mean that owners are in any trouble.
 However, failure to comply with a notice can result in enforcement action and possible prosecution.

 OPM is a native of southern and central Europe, where predators and environmental factors usually keep its numbers in check and minimise its impact.
 However, aided by movement of plants, its range has been expanding northwards over the past 20 years, and it has become established as far north as the Netherlands, Belgium and northern Germany.
 Climate change might be a factor - the reduced incidence of cold, wet weather during the springtime larval emergence period in recent years might have enabled it to become established further north than would have been possible in the past.

-- The affected tree is an oak tree.
-OPM caterpillars live almost exclusively in oak trees, and will generally only occupy other trees if they become very short of oak leaves to eat.
+- that the affected tree is an oak tree.
+OPM caterpillars live almost exclusively in oak trees, and will generally only attack other trees if they become very short of oak leaves to eat.
 Oak trees are fairly easy to identify by their distinctive leaves and bark.
 OPM caterpillars do not live on fences and similar structures, as some caterpillar species do.

-Please report nests even if you do not see any caterpillars with them, because even spent nests can contain thousands of the irritating hairs.
+Please report nests even if you do not see any caterpillars, because even spent nests can contain large numbers of the irritating hairs.
 Nests are also a useful sign that the pest is in the area.
 They will usually be found on the trunks or branches of oak trees, but they can be dislodged and might be on the ground.

 We do not need reports of adult moths.